 The next step in apportioning assessments is to determine the relative special benefit for each property.
 This process involves determining the relative benefit received by each property in relation to a single family home, or, in other words, on the basis of Single Family Equivalents (SFE).
 This SFE methodology is commonly used to distribute assessments in proportion to estimated special benefit and is generally recognized as providing the basis for a fair and appropriate distribution of assessments.
-For the purposes of this Engineer's Report, all properties are designated a SFE value, which is each property's relative benefit in relation to a single family home on one parcel.
-In this case, the "benchmark" property is the single family detached dwelling which is one Single Family Equivalent or one SFE.
+For the purposes of this Engineer's Report, all properties are designated a SFE value, which is each property's relative benefit in relation to a single family detached dwelling which is one Single Family Equivalent or one SFE.